 All students in the HSC and WVU SON are required to participate in IPE activities.
-IPE activities may be offered as part of a nursing course or as a community service activity arranged by the WVU HSC Office of IPE.
+IPE activities may be offered as part of a nursing course or as a community service opportunity organized by the WVU HSC Office of IPE.
+Interprofessional Education (IPE) activities are mandatory and considered clinical experiences.
+Students should refer to the Clinical Attendance Policy if they anticipate or experience an absence.

-PreCheck/SentryMD Documentation Policy
+PreCheck/SentryMD Documentation and Compliance Policy

 All students must submit and verify approval of immunizations, immunity, compliance with clinical requirements, and other important documentation in order to safeguard themselves and protect patients in the clinical setting.

 Students are required to purchase a PreCheck/SentryMD account, and the student is responsible for maintaining the current information in the PreCheck/SentryMD account, including items that must be maintained continuously or that expire as outlined below.
 Students are responsible for checking all relevant email accounts (required to use mix email account) to verify that the submission was approved.
 If there are any unresolved issues or extenuating circumstances, it is the student's responsibility to contact PreCheck/SentryMD and/or the program director prior to the deadline.